 Hongdae used to be known as the center of indie music in the early 2000s.
 Around Hongdae Playground, street musicians performed every night, and live clubs were filled with rock bands.
 That energy defined the area for a long time, and I remember it clearly.

 As Hongdae became more popular, the area expanded.
 The places locals used to go naturally moved outward, settling into nearby neighborhoods like Sangsu and Hapjeong.
+Step just one block away from the main streets of Hongdae, and the atmosphere changes completely.

-The crowds fade, the streets become quieter, and the shops feel more personal—similar to how areas like [Seongsu vs Hannam: Where to Shop in Seoul] have developed their own distinct character.
+The crowds fade, the streets become quieter, and the shops feel more personal—similar to how areas like Seongsu vs Hannam: Where to Shop in Seoul have developed their own distinct character.

 I’ve spent many afternoons in these areas, sitting alone in small cafés, reading, or working on my laptop.